abrilurena/abrilurena/README.md

 I'm a Python Cloud Advocate at Microsoft, based in Mexico.
 I love contributing to projects that help people and are related to UX/UI design, accessibility, AI, and more.
 Here are my [latest blog posts on Microsoft Tech Community](https://techcommunity.microsoft.com/users/abrilurena/1387388).

-💬 Former Moderator at [VS Code Discussions](https://github.com/microsoft/vscode-discussions) by Microsoft · OSS Community
-- helping organize topics, guide users, and maintain a positive and productive community.
+💬 Moderator at [VS Code Discussions](https://github.com/microsoft/vscode-discussions) by Microsoft · OSS Community.
+I helped to organize topics, guide users, and maintain a positive and productive community.

 🌟 Discover the impactful livestream series I've designed and led to empower the LATAM community:
 - [Mes de Datos](https://www.youtube.com/playlist?list=PLmsFUfdnGr3ywn8BfUQJpkA3Nt2krVaL5)